scale-it/algo-builder/docs/algob-console.md

 ```
 yarn run algob deploy
 ```
 This will deploy your assets (`gold` and `tesla` in this case) and store asc1 `logic signature` in checkpoint for delegated approval mode.
-Also, let's initialize some of the accounts which we will use in furthur transactions.
+Also, let's initialize some of the accounts which we will use in further transactions.

 Open a console session and initialize `master account` using `deployer` object
 ```